matthewmorgan/simple-linked-list-kata/README.md

-# Simple Linked List Kata
+npm# Simple Linked List Kata

 Write a simple linked list implementation that uses Elements and a List.